Garden party decorations – big parties on small budgets

 You can also buy, hire or borrow smaller gazebos.
 These won’t be as good in very bad weather.

 A friend has a gazebo which she regularly lends to friends.
 If someone has space to store one, then it could be worth sharing one between two or three families.
 This gazebo has lasted several years and lots of use.
 Of course, you can hire them, too, but if you’re sharing, it’s cheaper to buy.

 After borrowing this gazebo, we did some research and bought one ourselves.
 See how to buy the best gazebo for your garden.
 It lasted for four summer’s of frequent use, and when the top eventually ripped, we were able to order another one rather than buy a whole new gazebo.
 It only ripped because we left it up in heavy winds, which you are advised not to do.

 If the marquee almost completely fills your garden…

 Leave the sides up.
 It’s a lovely view of the borders and walls.
 We kept 2 sides on, to hide the messy vegetable patch, and also to protect it a bit from wind.
-But as the sides of the marquee go almost up to the borders’ edges. there’s not alot of change for wind and rain to get in.
-Famous last words!
+But as the sides of the marquee go almost up to the borders’ edges, it’s going to be quite well protected even in bad weather.

 You can order various chair colours.
 Brown wood are the least expensive, but white is the next one up.
 We originally ordered brown, but were upgraded to white as they’d run out.
 I think the white is definitely a fresher, prettier look, so it may be worth spending the extra to get them.